syeduru123/Human-Activity-Recognition/README.md

 Our model:

-In our model we initialized a Sequential Model and used an LSTM Model as our layer due to the data being a time series data set.
+In our model we used an LSTM Model as our layer due to the data being a time series data set.
 We added a dropout layer to avoid overfitting and finally used sigmoid activation in our output layer.
 This was our primary model.]

 In our second model with added more LSTM layers and tweaked the dropout layer to see how it impacted the accuracy of the model.